AmalSunny992/51-Days-DevOps-Learning/DevOpsInterviewQuestions.md

 # Interview Questions

 ## Tell me about Yourself and The Projects you have worked on:
-💡 - Mention your role as a DevOps engineer.
+- Mention your role as a DevOps engineer.

 - Highlight specific projects, like CI/CD setup, Terraform automation, and Docker/Kubernetes optimization.

+## What is your team size?

+## What is your role in the team?

+## How good are you with programming?

+## Are you fron dev side or the ops side?

 ## Do you know any programming or scripting language:
 State your proficiency in Python and Bash scripting.

 ## What are your favorite DevOps tools and why:
 - Share your preference for tools like Terraform, Jenkins, Ansible, Docker, Kubernetes and Prometheus.
 (Popular in Demand tools)

 - Briefly explain why you like them.

 ## How do you stay up-to-date with the latest DevOps trends and technologies:
 Describe your approach to staying current, including reading DevOps blogs, attending conferences, and participating in online communities.

 ## How Quickly can you learn:
 Mention your ability to quickly learn new technologies, typically within a few weeks.

 ## If asked, can you architect an application and How quickly can you do it:
-💡 Confirm your capability to architect applications and state that the timeline depends on the project's complexity.
+  Confirm your capability to architect applications and state that the timeline depends on the project's complexity.

 ## What are some problems that you have faced while working on a project:
 - Share a specific challenge you've encountered, such as underestimating infrastructure capacity, managing secrets, cost optimization etc.

 - Emphasize the lesson learned from the experience.

 ## Have you used any Linux Flavors if yes which one:
   List the Linux flavors you have experience with, such as Ubuntu, CentOS, or Amazon Linux.

 ## What is the Command to change the ownership and Permission of a file or directory in Linux:

-To change ownership: chown [new owner] [file/directory] To change permissions: chmod [permissions] [file/directory]
+To change ownership: chown [new owner] [file/directory]

+To change permissions: chmod [permissions] [file/directory]

 Example:

-Change ownership to "cloudchamp": chown cloudchamp /var/www/myfile.txt Change permissions to read and write for the owner: chmod u+rw /var/www/myfile.txt
+Change ownership to "cloudchamp": chown cloudchamp /var/www/myfile.txt

+Change permissions to read and write for the owner: chmod u+rw /var/www/myfile.txt

 ## How do you manage and view running processes in Linux:
-💡 I use the ps command to list processes and top to view real-time system stats.
+  I use the ps command to list processes and top to view real-time system stats.

 ## What is SSH:
 SSH, or Secure Shell, is a secure way to remotely connect to and control Linux computers over the internet.
 It keeps your data safe through encryption and authentication.

+## What is SSH Port Forwarding:

 ## How to check memory stats and CPU stats as a Linux Admin:
 Use free for memory stats and top or htop for CPU stats.

+## How to check the top CPU consuming process:

 ## What is a cronjob:
 A cronjob is a scheduled task in Unix-like operating systems.
 It allows you to automate repetitive